nclmplw/bisu_officesuppliesinventory/README.md

 ## Getting Started

-This project is on the process of its development.
+This project is in the process of its development.

 A few resources to get you started if this is your first Flutter project: